 For example, Figma, an online editor, includes four useful links into its welcome email: to the help center, video tutorials, forums and sample files.
 For a newcomer, it becomes easier to navigate the website and just to get started.

-This type of emails is also called a news digest.
+This type of emails is also called a digest.
 Newsletters usually consist of entertaining and educational content, including infographics, GIFs and videos.
 It is used to increase brand awareness, subscriber engagement and attract traffic to the website.

 In one of its newsletters, Triathlete, for instance, provides some useful tips, shares new publications and informs about special offers.